What to take to

 toiletries and biodegradable soap or shampoo to your packing list.

-Since the islands are so remote, they have their own page.
+Since the islands are so remote, there are extra packing

 to Take to the Galapagos Islands.